mavryk-network/flexmasa/README.md

 "Psithaca2MLRFYargivpo7YvUr7wUDqyxrdhC5CQq78mRvimz6A"
 ```

-With the `daemons-upgrade` command the sandbox network will do a full voting round
+With the `start-upgrade` command the sandbox network will do a full voting round
 followed by a protocol change.

 ``` default